TREASURIES-Yields mixed as soft spots in jobs data spur Fed pivot hopes

 By Herbert Lash

-NEW YORK, Nov 4 (Reuters) - Treasury yields were mixed on Friday after government data showed U.S. payrolls increasing more than expected in October, but a slower pace of job growth spurred market hopes the Federal Reserve could downsize its interest rate hikes in December.
+NEW YORK, Nov 4 (Reuters) - Treasury yields were mixed on Friday after government data showed U.S. payrolls increasing more than expected last month, but a slower pace of job growth spurred market hopes the Federal Reserve could downsize its interest rate hikes in December.

-The Labor Department's employment report also showed moderating wageincreases, a decrease in household employment and a drop in the prime age employment-to-population ratio, renewing speculation of a long-awaited Fed policy "pivot."
+The Labor Department's employment report also showed moderating wage increases, a decrease in household employment and a drop in the prime age employment-to-population ratio, renewing speculation of a long-awaited "pivot" in Fed policy.

 "At the end of the day the pace of job growth for the month has been decelerating and the employment rate did go up," said Russell Price, chief economist at Ameriprise Financial Services Inc in Troy, Michigan.